What is Draw Against Commission in Sales?

-The draw amount is pre-determined, and is essentially a payment advancement to the rep. Meaning, when a rep earns commission less than the set draw amount, they keep their commission along with the difference between the commission amount and pre-determined, or “borrowed” draw.
-In a recoverable draw pay system, that borrowed amount carries over to the next period, and must be paid back, which is unlike receiving a salary.
+The draw amount is pre-determined, and is essentially a payment advancement to the rep. To explain, when a rep earns commission less than the set draw amount, they keep their commission along with the difference between the commission amount and pre-determined, or “borrowed” draw.
+In a recoverable draw pay system, that borrowed amount carries over to the next period (a month if dealing with a monthly draw against commission), and must be paid back, which is unlike receiving a salary.
 See an example here.

 Download our guide, “Designing Sales Compensation Plans,” for more info on other sales commission considerations and components.
 Or, keep reading for the different draw types.

 New Hire Draw